roylanceMichael/yaclib/README.md

 ***

-## Okay, how does Yaclib solve that problem?
+## Okay, how does Yaclib work?

-Yaclib solves that problem by keeping the model and rest communication definition in one place.
+Yaclib works by keeping the model and rest communication definition in one place.
 So you make a change to the definition, then run the Yaclib process to update projects that use it as a dependency.

 ***